Erdogan calls for unity of Islamic countries against Israeli offensive in Gaza - ExBulletin

 - Erdogan calls for unity of Islamic countries against Israeli offensive in Gaza

-- Former US Surgeon General urges Biden administration to take action against menthol cigarettes

-- Indonesia prepares for its last big rallies as election campaign draws to a close
+- Large rallies held in Indonesia as election campaign draws to a close